grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 		* Think about how things play out on Deadliest Catch.
 Sometimes the motivational speech works... often it doesn't.
 * [ ] keep an eye out for military terms --- avoid
 	* [ ] like generally, you want to remove the word 'orders'
-* [ ] You need to _see_ the aesthetic of the grime in your head if you want to describe it; the same way you see the mechanical bits.
-	* [ ] It isn't capturing the grittiness enough, build that up
 * [ ] Consider adding more description of the spaces --- particularly inside the Prospect
 	* How is it decorated?
 	* What does it _feel_ like?